envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 ```

 Q:: What are the 3 pillars of good coding?
-A:: 1.Readable: (clean code) that can be maintained and others can read.
+A:: 1.
+Readable: (clean code) that can be maintained and others can read.
-2.Speed: (time complexity) that has a Big O that is efficient, scales well.
+2. Speed: (time complexity) that has a Big O that is efficient, scales well.
-3.Memory: (space complexity)
+3. Memory: (space complexity)

 Q:: What causes Space complexity? **(how much memory or resources it occupies as the input grows)**
-A:: 1.Variables (assignments and mutability with objects)
+A:: 1.
+Variables (assignments and mutability with objects)
-2.Data Structures (both custom and native)
+2. Data Structures (both custom and native)
-3.Function Call (function calls, e.g. a recursive one, which is stored in memory as a stack.)
+3. Function Call (function calls, e.g. a recursive one, which is stored in memory as a stack.)
-4.Allocations (when we create variables, functions or anything else that is stored in the memory)
+4. Allocations (when we create variables, functions or anything else that is stored in the memory)

 Q:: What would you say is the Big O in the following sentence?